PlayerBerny12/VUT-DIP-Code/README.md

 ## Tests

+It is required to install packages, `requirements.txt` file is prepared for this purpose.
 All tests are saved in `server/tests`.
 Following list contains all commands how to run tests, in `test_core.py` you only have to setup `DFDF_ENDPOINT`.

 ```
 python test_case1.py --real_dir /path/to/real/dir --fake_dir /path/to/fake/dir